dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

 ##

+> [!NOTE]
-*Note: In the real world I'd almost never use **kubectl run** to create pods directly.
+> In the real world I'd almost never use **kubectl run** to create pods directly.
 That's mainly for quick debugging and testing like this.
 Production pods are created through deployments via the YAML manifests. **kubectl run** creates a bare pod with no deployment managing it.
 That means no self-healing, no rolling updates, no replica management, no rollback capability.
 It's just a one-off container floating in the namespace.
 It's only fine for "let me quickly test something".

 ##